-The team of the University of York worked in the field from July1 to 28, and has covered with a gradiometer an area of 123,753 sq. m.
+The team of the University of York worked in the field from July 1 to 28, and has covered with a gradiometer an area of 123,753 m².

-One of them in particular we can follow to a total length of 600 m.
-At the north plateau, an equal number of perpendicular streets (oriented N-S) were recognized, of similar width except for one, which is almost 10 m wide.
+One of them we can follow to a total length of 600 m.
+At the north plateau, an equal number of perpendicular streets (oriented north-south) were recognized, of similar width except for one, which is almost 10 m wide.
 This true avenue crosses the plateau from north to south since it was also recognized to the south of the ancient agora.
-Research in the south plateau has produced one more perpendicular street and at least three horizontal.
+Research in the south plateau has produced one more perpendicular street and at least three horizontal ones.

 In addition, survey in both the Northern and Southern plateau produced many data as to the content of the insulae with spaces developed around open courtyards.
 Contrary to the picture that we gained from these two areas, survey of the Upper Plateau produced no sign for the presence of a grid here and the planning of streets and building plots.
 Linear "anomalies" detected close to the northern and southern edge of the upper plateau probably correspond to geological fractures, and betray the process of the on-going natural erosion of the soft, marly bedrock.

-The team of the Institute of Mediterranean Studies worked in the field from August 31 to September 10 and covered with various geophysical methods areas to the north, east and south of the agora, of a total surface of 56.373 sq.m.
+The team of the Institute of Mediterranean Studies worked in the field from August 31 to September 10 and covered with various geophysical methods areas to the north, east, and south of the agora, of a total surface of 56,373 m².